PeterTh/perf-oriented-dev/exercises/sheet_09.md

  * You are free to select a programming language, but please choose one that compiles a priori to machine code
  * For the write and read operations, ensure that the values are used in some way and not compile-time constants, and that the compiler can not throw away the operations
  * Your number of benchmark iterations should not necessarily be equal to the number of elements of the data structure!
 E.g. for the 10 and 1000 element cases it should be much larger; one option is to implement a fixed time frame for each benchmark and measure the number of operations completed during that time
- * For linked lists, to simulate a more realistic use case, allocate and free a new elment each time insertion/deletion happens (you can also, optionally and additionally, benchmark using a single re-used element)
+ * For linked lists, to simulate a more realistic use case, allocate and free a new element each time insertion/deletion happens (you can also, optionally and additionally, benchmark using a single re-used element)
+ * For linked lists, implement 2 different allocation policies: one which allocates the elements in sequence (as in, how they will be connected and traversed), and one which allocates them in a random order.

 B) Array-like vs. Linked Lists